 The aim of this workshop is to introduce people to typesetting with LaTeX.
-LaTeX is a system that allows one to write some commands that are then rendered as formulas.
+LaTeX is a system that allows one to write complex documents in a simple manner.

 Besides sharing a complete template with everything we cover in the workshop (and more!), I always point the students to these really helpful resources: